Divorce NSW: Cost-Effective Legal Service

 Child support and child custody is often a big part of Family Court divorce proceedings.
 The Australian government provides many options for dealing with child support cases.
 Our law firm can help you assess the possibilities and make a decision before your divorce hearing.

-If you and your ex can come to mutually agreeable terms, you don’t have to get the Australian Department of Human Services involved.
+If you and your ex-spouse can come to mutually agreeable terms, you don’t have to get the Australian Department of Human Services involved.
 Instead, you’ll simply write up a financial agreement for child support and take care of everything privately.